 Trained as a sculptor and industrial designer — the latter being his compromise between fine art and practicality — he has also acted at different times as an engineer and human factors researcher.
 He is on at least half of the company’s patents and has contributed to many of our award-winning designs.

 Today he does what he loves most, which is the “act of designing,” or analyzing components and figuring out how they best fit together.
 He has a mechanical, nuts-and-bolts bent and leans toward straightforward, geometric forms that follow function.
 While he has contributed to many more technically complex projects, one of his favorites is the bracket he designed to hold the Philadelphia Center City District’s “Walk!
 Philadelphia” signs.
 (If you’re walking around Philadelphia, look up and you will see them.)

-John earned a Bachelor of Arts in Fine Arts from the University of Pennsylvania and a Bachelor of Science in Industrial Design from the University of Cincinnati.
+John earned a BFA in Fine Arts from the University of Pennsylvania and a BS in Industrial Design from the University of Cincinnati.
 Outside of work he collects art, admires cars, and tinkers with his boat.